Lineup of elderly people

 Our Mission

 Living alone has emerged as a risk factor for Alzheimer’s disease and related dementias (ADRD).
 A third of community-dwelling older adults with ADRD live alone, but there are limited interventions to help them live alone safely and for as long as they desire.
-The goal of the Arizona State University Roybal Center is to develop an infrastructure and conduct clinical Notice of Funding Opportunity: Behavioral Intervention Trialstrials of Mechanisms of Behavior Change-driven, technology-enabled interventions to delay ADRD and/or improve the quality of life in older adults living alone with cognitive decline.
+The goal of the Arizona State University Roybal Center is to develop an infrastructure and conduct clinical trials of MoBC-driven, technology-enabled interventions to delay ADRD and improve quality of life (QoL) in older adults living alone with cognitive decline.

 Learn about the NIA Roybal Centers